Jbleezy/BO2-Reimagined/README.md

 * No longer receives additional damage from Ray Gun Mark 2
 * Teleports away less frequently
 * Grief: spawns every 4-6 minutes
-* Grief: can lock perks and the Mystery Box

 ### Panzersoldat
 * No longer receives additional damage from Boomhilda or Ray Gun Mark 2